-Boston labor and employment law firm Morgan, Brown & Joy announces that Jaclyn L. McNeely has joined the firm as an associate.
-McNeely counsels and represents employers in all aspects of labor and employment law, including workplace discrimination, leave laws, wage and hour disputes, collective bargaining and grievance arbitration, unfair labor practices, and any related litigation that may arise.
+Boston labor and employment law firm Morgan, Brown & Joy announces that Jaclyn L. Kawka has joined the firm as an associate.
+Kawka counsels and represents employers in all aspects of labor and employment law, including workplace discrimination, leave laws, wage and hour disputes, collective bargaining and grievance arbitration, unfair labor practices, and any related litigation that may arise.

 Jaclyn L. Kugell, Morgan, Brown & Joy’s Managing Partner, said, “We are pleased to welcome Jaclyn to the firm.
 Clients will appreciate her diligent, organized and detailed handling of labor and employment matters.
 She shares our strong commitment to client service and is a strong addition to our growing team.”

 Kawka earned her J.D. from Suffolk University Law School and a B.A. from Quinnipiac University (cum laude).

 About Morgan, Brown & Joy, LLP

 Morgan, Brown & Joy is among the largest management-side employment law firms in New England, representing a wide range of Fortune 100 corporations, educational and health care institutions and small businesses across all sectors of the economy.
 The firm’s attorneys are known for anticipating and finding solutions to the ever-expanding range of employment-related legal issues in order to avoid the time and cost of litigation.
 When litigation becomes necessary, the firm aggressively defends its clients and has a proven record of success.